alystair/pdmd/README.md

 warning:
   Your noticing of the demonstration notice above has been noted and any continuing participation in noticing new notices will be noted and potentially reported to notable authorities.

-- `internals:` Additional details and rational concerning a project's internal functionality 🤓
+- `internals:` Additional details and rational concerning a project's internal process 🤓

 internals: pdMarkdown was born out of writing documentation and tutorials for an internal project.
 We noticed repeating textual themes throughout (`try:`, `notice:`, etc) and thought it would be best to standardize it.